ChengHsiangLu/Myofibroblast/README.md

 To run a first test on the reliability of the differential expression results above, we retrieve the top most significant genes (by adjusted p-value) and run functional enrichment analysis using [Metascape](https://metascape.org/).
 An example of the enrichment analyses that can be used for validation are below, using the top 500 most significant genes by their overall response to the TNFa-TGFb combination.

+Figure 14 shows an enrichment network of the most significant pathways and functional terms.
+The network is arranged by the similarity between the genes annotated in each term, and colored according to functional groups with similar gene members.
+In this case, a highly connected network indicates that most of the top significant pathways are highly redundant.
 ![](/Pics/Figure_14.png)

 <br>